fau-masters-collected-works-cgarbin/writing-good-jupyter-notebooks/README.md

 * Code is flexible (easy to modify)
 * Code is resilient (hard to break)

-We transform it in a sequence of steps.
+We will transform the original notebook into a good one, step by step.
 Each step addresses a set of related items.

 - [Step 1](salary-discrimination-by-gender-step-1.ipynb): the original notebook, the one that lacks structure and proper coding practices.
 - [Step 2](salary-discrimination-by-gender-step-2.ipynb): adds a description, organize into sections, add exploratory data analysis.
-- [Step 3](salary-discrimination-by-gender-step-3.ipynb): make data clean-up more explicit, explain why certain numbers were chosen (the assumptions behind them).
+- [Step 3](salary-discrimination-by-gender-step-3.ipynb): make data clean-up more explicit, and explain why certain numbers were chosen (the assumptions behind them).
-- [Step 4](salary-discrimination-by-gender-step-4.ipynb): make the code more flexible with constants, make the code more difficult to break.
+- [Step 4](salary-discrimination-by-gender-step-4.ipynb): make the code more flexible with constants, and make the code more difficult to break (more resilient).
 - [Step 5](salary-discrimination-by-gender-step-5.ipynb): make the graphs easier to read.
 - [Step 6](salary-discrimination-by-gender-step-6.ipynb): describe the limitations of the conclusion.